-AI’s hidden sting: a threat to millions of bees | Computer Weekly
+AI’s hidden sting: A threat to millions of bees | Computer Weekly

 BigBlueStudio - stock.adobe.com

-The energy demands of artificial intelligence could have a devastating impact on Australia's honeybee population, a new study warns
+The energy demands of artificial intelligence could have a devastating impact on Australia’s honeybee population, study warns

 Artificial intelligence (AI) is notoriously power-hungry, and the consumption of electricity from non-renewable sources means more emissions.
 But understanding the environmental effects of using AI has been difficult.